siilver777/SwiftPokedexAPI/README.md

-# SwiftPokedexAPI
+# SwiftyDexAPI

-This is the API working with the [SwiftPokedex iOS application](http://www.github.com/siilver777/SwiftPokedex).
+This is the API working with the [SwiftPokedex iOS application](http://www.github.com/siilver777/SwiftyDex).
 The API is entirely written in NodeJS and uses ExpressJS.
 The database is managed with SQLite.

 ## Requirements